fmExcense/compositeurdigital.github.io/en/manage_contents.md

 ![univers 2](img/univers2.jpg)

-Ech univers is a folder on your computer.
+Each univers is a folder on your computer.
 Compositeur Digital will look fol univers folders in `Documents\Compositeur Digital` by default:

 ![universes in explorer](img/explorer_univers.jpg)